anowlcalledjosh/pps/README.md

 pps converts Markdown documents with embedded LaTeX and AsciiMath to PDF.

-## Licence
+## Copyright

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)][CC0]

-pps was written in 2016 by Josh Holland, and rewritten in 2018.
+pps was written in 2016 by Ash Holland, and rewritten in 2018.
 The portions of it that were written by myself are made available under [CC0][]; as far as I'm concerned, you may use pps for any purpose.

 [CC0]: https://creativecommons.org/publicdomain/zero/1.0/